hashicorp/terraform-website/content/source/docs/enterprise/private/install-installer.html.md

 be a valid Database URL, as [specified in the libpq documentation](https://www.postgresql.org/docs/9.3/static/libpq-connect.html#AEN39514).

 Additionally, the URL must include the `sslmode` parameter indicating if SSL should be used to connect to the database.
-There is no assumed SSL mode, the parameter must be specified.
+There is no assumed SSL mode; the parameter must be specified.

 ### Finish Bootstrapping